 Always take a rucksack and proper mountain gear.
 Put on more clothing if you see approaching bad weather or if the temperature drops.

-A roomy wind- and waterproof anorak, wind- and waterproof trousers, wind- and waterproof mittens and a warm hat are good outer clothing.
+A roomy wind- and waterproof anorak, wind- and waterproof trousers, wind- and waterproof mittens and a warm hat or cap are good outer clothing.
 Put them on before the weather gets too bad.
 Stand with your back to the wind and help others put on their clothing.
 Use a survival bag for additional protection.

 Learn from the locals